webplatform/docs/guides/doctypes_and_markup_styles/index.md

 {{!}}}
 ''Table 1: Differences between HTML and XHTML.''

 In terms of what syntax style you should use, pick something you are comfortable with.
-A good recommendation is to start off using strict XML syntax, as it is guaranteed to work in any situation.
+A good recommendation is to start off using strict XHTML syntax, as it is guaranteed to work in any situation.
 Later on you can adjust your style, when you better understand what you are doing.
 Just remember these rules:

 * If you are using the HTML5 doctype or an HTML 4.01 doctype, you can use whatever style you want
 * If you are using an XHTML doctype, you must use XML well-formed syntax